aristidesnakos/POSE/kanjimon-memory-palace.md

 - Replicate the environment exactly as I have instructed you to do so.
 - All of the Kanji must be rendered.
 - Ensure the hint font is #F43D37.
-- Also ensure the Kanji counter and toggle are outside and top of the game area.
+- Also ensure the Kanji counter and toggle are outside of the game area box and above to the left and right, respectively.

 The application itself has the following background style:
 ```